What Is Intensive Care?

 The intensive care unit (ICU) is also sometimes called the critical care unit.
 Here patients receive constant care and close monitoring.
 Some hospitals may have more than 1 type of ICU.
 These may include a medical, surgical, cardiac, neurological, or pediatric ICU.
 A patient may stay in the ICU a day, a week, or longer.

 Although they work as a team, each of the people caring for your loved one has special knowledge and skills.
-Doctors plan your loved one’s care.
+Healthcare providers plan your loved one’s care.
 Nurses do most of the hands-on care and monitoring.
-Others who may be on the care team are listed below:
+Others who may be on the healthcare team are listed below:

 Respiratory therapists help with breathing problems.